Benchmarking Augmentation Methods for Learning Robust Navigation Agents: the Winning Entry of the 2021 iGibson Challenge: METHOD

 \subsection{Problem Formulation and Learning Method}

-\textbf{Observation and Action Spaces.} The policy takes as inputs a depth image and its relative distance and heading to the goal point; the latter is derived from the agent's egomotion sensor, which indicates its relative distance and heading to its initial position.
-We do not use RGB data, as Wijmans et al.~\cite{wijmans2019dd} has shown that including it can hurt performance.
-The policy outputs a two-dimensional diagonal Gaussian distribution, from which a pair of actions are sampled (linear and angular velocity).
+\myparagraph{Observation and Action Spaces.} At each step, the policy observes an egocentric (first-person) depth image and its relative distance and heading to the goal point as input.
+As the goal point is specified relative to the agent's initial position, and the egomotion sensor indicates the agent's relative distance and heading from its initial position, they can be used to calculate the agent's current relative distance and heading to the goal.
+We choose to use only depth vision rather than depth and RGB vision together, as Wijmans et al.~\cite{wijmans2019dd} has shown that including RGB can hurt performance relative to using depth alone.
+The policy outputs a two-dimensional diagonal Gaussian action distribution, from which a pair of actions are sampled (linear and angular velocity).
 The maximum speeds are 0.5 m/s and 90\textdegree/s, and the policy is polled at 10 Hz.
-If the magnitude of the velocities are below a certain threshold (10\% of their maximum values for our experiments), it is perceived as the agent invoking a \textit{stop} action, which terminates the episode.
+If the magnitude of the velocities are below a certain threshold (10\% of their maximum values for our experiments), it is perceived as the agent invoking a \textit{stop} action, which ends the episode.

-\textbf{Reward Function.} The reward function that we use when training our agent is the same whether it is being trained with or without dynamic pedestrians in the scene.
-The definition is as follows:
+\myparagraph{Reward Function.} The reward function used for all our experiments are the same regardless of what augmentation method is used, if any at all:

-where $-\Delta_{d}$ is the change in geodesic distance since the previous state, and $I_{back}$, $I_{col}$, and $I_{suc}$ are binary flags indicating whether the agent has moved backwards, collided with the environment, or terminated the episode successfully (based on the criteria in the following subsection), respectively.
-The weights $w_{1}$, $w_{2}$, and $w_{3}$ are set to 0.002, 0.02, and 10.0 for all experiments.
-We penalize backward motion since we have observed that it often leads to poor visual navigation performance.
-However, we do not prevent it altogether, as backward movement can be helpful for avoiding an incoming obstacle that suddenly appears into view.
+where $-\Delta_{d}$ is the change in geodesic distance to the goal since the previous state, and $I_{back}$, $I_{col}$, and $I_{succ}$ are binary flags indicating whether the agent has moved backwards, collided with the environment, or terminated the episode successfully (see Success Criteria in Subsection \ref{sec:success}), respectively. $w_{1}$ serves as a constant slack penalty incurred at each step to encourage the agent to minimize episode completion time. $w_{1}$, $w_{2}$, and $w_{3}$ are set to 0.002, 0.02, and 10.0.
+Backward motion is penalized because we have observed that it often leads to poor visual navigation performance.
+However, we do not prevent it altogether, as backward movement can be helpful for avoiding an incoming obstacle that suddenly appears into the robot's view.